kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	Port PortNumber `json:"port"`

 	// SupportedKinds is the list indicating the Kinds supported by this
 	// listener.
-This MUST represent the kinds an implementation supports for
+This MUST represent the kinds supported by an implementation for
 	// that Listener configuration.
 	//
 	// If kinds are specified in Spec that are not supported, they MUST NOT